 I read about the Jamini aspect of astrology.
 There happens to be several astrological studies, eg. Hindu, Vedic, Chinese, Arabic, Jaimini etc. Do all reveal the same results?
 Which system of astrology should one follow, or can all be used together at a time.

 I find Shri Sanjay Rath, using completely Jaimine, Is it more accurate than the Vedic.
 Jaimine is based mainly on the soul aspect (Karkas) of native.
 Best Regards

 These are all very good questions.
 IMO: all world systems are complementary, but each system is immersed in its own local culture.

-Within the Vedic tradition, Jaimini system and Parashara system are compatible and not contradictory, but the student should master one system first, before starting the other one.
+Within the broad, historical Vedic tradition, Jaimini system and Parashara system are compatible and not contradictory, but the student should master one system first, before starting the other one.